 Part of the place had these weird pointed windows framed into the originals, through which you could see the Medusa Cement plant:

 Of course, Medusa Cement was demolished not long afterward.
-The Atwater District didn't used to be so barren like it is today.
+The Atwater District was so barren in the early-to-mid-2000s that it felt like a movie set.
+Today (in the late 2010s) it is gentrifying, with even new condo buildings springing up out of nowhere.

 I think everyone took this shot back then: